Pylons/pyramid/docs/narr/views.rst

 for

-  A Python dotted-path name representing the :term:`interface` that the :term:`context` must have in order for this view to be found and called.
+  A Python dotted-path name representing the Python class that the :term:`context` must be an instance of, *or* the :term:`interface` that the :term:`context` must provide in order for this view to be found and called.

 name